Sam-Dragon/cloud/gcp/app-engine.md

   - Configure dispatch.yml with routes

 - Routing with Cloud Load Balancing
-  - configure routes with load balancer
+  - Configure routes with load balancer

 > Deploy new version without downtime
 - Deploy the new version & shift traffic to new version using [--promote]
 - Deploy the only new version but dont traffic [--no-promote]
 - Deploy the new version but shift only small traffic using canary style [--splits=v2=.9,v1=.1]
 - Deploy the new version but shift gradually [--migrate]

+> Splitting Traffic ways
+- It is used in connjuntion with set-traffic with '**--split-by**' flag

+- IP Splitting [Less Recommended]
+  - Based on IP address

+- Cooking Splitting [Highly Recommended]
+  - Based on Cookie [GOOGAPPUUID]

+- Random [Highly Recommended]
+  - Does it randomly